Chpt 12. Chamomile

 His frantic voice is hardly masked, I watch him quietly, it feels a little more desperate than just another worried husband, "A day or two?"
 His voice cracks, "Well, then I'm coming too."

 I continue to track his face, trying to read him.
-"No. We need to travel in a small and I'm not willing to give up another member of my team just to bring you along.
+"No. We need to travel in a small group and I'm not willing to give up another member of my team just to bring you along.
 I'm sorry, Danis."

 He glances at me briefly but acts like it almost hurts to look at me.
 Bex slings the backpack over her shoulder, and as she turns he reaches out and grabs her wrist.
 She looks back at him and he looks deep into her eyes, furrowed brow, voice nearly shaking, "Please.
 Don't go."